2020-21 School Report Card

-All campuses that reported student enrollment on the TSDS PEIMS October 2019 snapshot will have an SRC, including Juvenile justice alternative education program (JJAEP) campuses, disciplinary alternative education program (DAEP) campuses, and campuses paired for accountability rating purposes.
+All campuses that reported student enrollment on the TSDS PEIMS October 2020 snapshot will have an SRC, including Juvenile Justice Alternative Education Program (JJAEP) campuses, Disciplinary Alternative Education Program (DAEP) campuses, and campuses paired for accountability rating purposes.
 Because the SRC for JJAEPs, DAEPs, and paired campuses do not have STAAR performance results, districts are not required to distribute the SRC for these campuses but may do so, if desired.
 Otherwise, all campuses with an SRC are required by law to distribute the SRC to parents and guardians.

-- Sample Cover Letter—Districts are not required to include a cover letter with the SRC, but many schools find it helpful to provide one.
-A sample cover letter to parents—in both English and Spanish—is available at the link listed under Attachments below.
+Sample Cover Letter—Districts are not required to include a cover letter with the SRC, but many schools find it helpful to provide one.
+A sample cover letter to parents—in both English and Spanish—is available at the link below.

-- Definitions—Brief definitions of the items included in the SRC are available in both English and Spanish at the link listed under Attachments below.
-Districts are not required to provide definitions to parents, but many schools find that it helps parents and guardians better understand the reports.
+Definitions—Brief definitions of the items included in the SRC are available in both English and Spanish at the link below.
+Districts are not required to provide definitions to parents, but many schools find it helps parents and guardians understand the reports.

-For those who would like greater detail about the information in the SRC, the 2019–20 Texas Academic Performance Report (TAPR) Glossary is a useful resource.
-It contains definitions and data sources for all the information included in the SRC; the data in the SRC is a subset of information published in the TAPR.
+For those who would like greater detail about the information in the SRC, the 2020–21 Texas Academic Performance Report (TAPR) Glossary is a useful resource.
+It contains definitions and data sources for all the information included in the SRC; the data in the SRC is a subset of that published in the TAPR.